stravos97/java-documentation-notes/public static void main.md

 Let's dissect each part of `public static void main(String[] args)`:

-- **public**: Access modifier that makes the method accessible from anywhere, including the JVM which calls it from outside the class [DigitalOcean](https://www.digitalocean.com/community/tutorials/public-static-void-main-string-args-java-main-method).
+- **public**: Access modifier that makes the method accessible from anywhere, including the JVM, which calls it from outside the class [DigitalOcean](https://www.digitalocean.com/community/tutorials/public-static-void-main-string-args-java-main-method).
 - **static**: Allows the method to be called without instantiating the class (no need for `new`), as it's tied to the